mangerhofer/startup/README.md

 ### Javascript Startup

 I thought I understood enough javascript to do everything I needed but I discovered that the code I need for my website is a lot more complicated than I orginally thought and it requires a lot more than simple javascript to be functionable.

+### URL Notes:

+The Uniform Resource Locator (URL) represents the location of a web resource.
+A web resource can be anything, such as a web page, font, image, video stream, database record, or JSON object.
+It can also be completely ephemeral, such as a visitation counter, or gaming session.

+Part - Example - Meaning

+Scheme - https - The protocol required to ask for the resource.
+For web applications, this is usually HTTPS.
+But it could be any internet protocol such as FTP or MAILTO.

+Domain name - byu.edu - The domain name that owns the resource represented by the URL.

+Port - 3000 - The port specifies the numbered network port used to connect to the domain server.
+Lower number ports are reserved for common internet protocols, higher number ports can be used for any purpose.
+The default port is 80 if the scheme is HTTP, or 443 if the scheme is HTTPS.

+Path - /school/byu/user/8014 - The path to the resource on the domain.
+The resource does not have to physically be located on the file system with this path.
+It can be a logical path representing endpoint parameters, a database table, or an object schema.

+Parameters - filter=names&highlight=intro,summary - The parameters represent a list of key value pairs.
+Usually it provides additional qualifiers on the resource represented by the path.
+This might be a filter on the returned resource or how to highlight the resource.
+The parameters are also sometimes called the query string.

+Anchor - summary - The anchor usually represents an sub-location in the resource.
+For HTML pages this represents a request for the browser to automatically scroll to the element with an ID that matches the anchor.
+The anchor is also sometimes called the hash, or fragment ID.

+A Uniform Resource Name (URN) is a unique resource name that does not specify location information.
+For example, a book URN might be <urn:isbn:10,0765350386>.
+A Uniform Resource Identifier (URI) is a general resource identifier that could refer to either a URL and URN.
+With web programming you are almost always talking about URLs and therefore you should not use the more general URI.

+##### Common Ports

+Port	Protocol

+20	File Transfer Protocol (FTP) for data transfer

+22	Secure Shell (SSH) for connecting to remote devices

+25	Simple Mail Transfer Protocol (SMTP) for sending email

+53	Domain Name System (DNS) for looking up IP addresses

+80	Hypertext Transfer Protocol (HTTP) for web requests

+110	Post Office Protocol (POP3) for retrieving email

+123	Network Time Protocol (NTP) for managing time

+161	Simple Network Management Protocol (SNMP) for managing network devices such as routers or printers

+194	Internet Relay Chat (IRC) for chatting

+443	HTTP Secure (HTTPS) for secure web requests

+#### HTTP Common Rules

+GET - Get the requested resource.
+This can represent a request to get a single resource or a resource representing a list of resources.

+POST - Create a new resource.
+The body of the request contains the resource.
+The response should include a unique ID of the newly created resource.

+PUT - Update a resource.
+Either the URL path, HTTP header, or body must contain the unique ID of the resource being updated.
+The body of the request should - contain the updated resource.
+The body of the response may contain the resulting updated resource.

+DELETE - Delete a resource.
+Either the URL path or HTTP header must contain the unique ID of the resource to delete.

+OPTIONS - Get metadata about a resource.
+Usually only HTTP headers are returned.
+The resource itself is not returned.

+STATUS CODES:

+1xx - Informational.

+2xx - Success.

+3xx - Redirect to some other location, or that the previously cached resource is still valid.

+4xx - Client errors.
+The request is invalid.

+5xx - Server errors.
+The request cannot be satisfied due to an error on the server.

+HTTP headers specify metadata about a request or response.
+This includes things like how to handle security, caching, data formats, and cookies.

+HTTP Cookies

+This allows the server to remember things like the language preference of the user, or the user's authentication credentials.
+A server can also use cookies to track, and share, everything that a user does.
+However, there is nothing inherently evil about cookies, the problem comes from web applications that use them as a means to violate a user's privacy or inappropriately monetize their data.

+SOP & CORS

+Simply stated Same Origin Policy (SOP) only allows JavaScript to make requests to a domain if it is the same domain that the user is currently viewing.

+Cross Origin Resource Sharing (CORS) allows the client (e.g. browser) to specify the origin of a request and then let the server respond with what origins are allowed.

+For CORS to run, need <Access-Control-Allow-Origin: *>

+### Fetch

+The basic usage of fetch takes a URL and returns a promise.
+The promise then function takes a callback function that is asynchronously called when the requested URL content is obtained.
+If the returned content is of type application/json you can use the json function on the response object to convert it to a JavaScript object.